jesseopdenbrouw/riscv-minimal/README.md

 We successfully tested some simple C programs.
-It seems that integer, float and double calculations work correctly, as is the sbrk system call for use with malloc(). sprint is tested (also for floating point) and seems to work.
+It seems that integer, float and double calculations work correctly, as is the sbrk system call for use with malloc(). sprintf is tested (also for floating point) and seems to work.
 I/O functions (printf) with the use of the onboard USART are tested. scanf is not tested (yet)

-There are two version available: one version with a non-pipelined instruction decoder and one with a two-stage instruction pipeline and a basic CSR (only CYCLE, TIME and INSTRET are supported) and a hardware multiply/divide unit (M-standard).
+There are two version available: one version with a non-pipelined instruction decoder and one with a two-stage instruction pipeline, a basic CSR (only CYCLE, TIME and INSTRET are supported) and a hardware multiply/divide unit (M-standard).

 Work in progress.
 Things might change.
 Use with care.